AnalogJ/lexicon/CONTRIBUTING.md

 The `_filter_*` methods ensure that your credentials are not included in the `vcrpy` recordings that are created.
 You can take a look at recordings for other providers, they are stored in the [`tests/fixtures/cassettes/`](https://github.com/AnalogJ/lexicon/tree/master/tests/fixtures/cassettes) sub-folders.

+You can use `@pytest.mark.skip` to skip any individual test that will never pass with your provider.

 Then you'll need to setup your environment variables for testing.
 Unlike running `lexicon` via the CLI, the test suite cannot take user input, so we'll need to provide